anyaevostinar/anyaevostinar.github.io/classes/257-s25/lab-flask-forms.md

 ---
 layout: page
 title: Flask Forms
-permalink: /classes/257-f23/flask-form
+permalink: /classes/257-s25/flask-form
 ---

 ## Goal
 Be able to add a form to your Flask app and use POST HTTP requests correctly.

 ## Setup
-We'll be continuing to use the [silly dataset](dataset.csv) as an example, though you don't have to if you don't want to.
+We'll be continuing to use the [silly dataset](dataset.csv) as an example.
-If you want to follow along, I recommend you have your previous version of the lab code up or make a quick new Flask app to work with.
+Clone down the Flask Forms Lab repository linked on Moodle.
 If you need the previous two Flask labs for reference, they are here: [Intro to Flask](flask-intro) and [Flask and HTML](flask-html).

 ## Table of Contents